MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

     ![Screenshot of the Defender for Identity standalone sensor installation language selection.](../media/sensor-install-language.png)

-    The installation wizard automatically checks if the server is a domain controller, AD FS server, AC CS server, or a dedicated server.
+    The installation wizard automatically checks if the server is a domain controller, an AD FS server, an AC CS server, or a dedicated server.

-    - If it's a domain controller / AD FS server / AD CS server, the Defender for Identity sensor is installed.
+    - If it's a domain controller, AD FS server, or AD CS server, the Defender for Identity sensor is installed.
     - If it's a dedicated server, the Defender for Identity standalone sensor is installed.

     For example, for a Defender for Identity sensor, the following screen is displayed to let you know that a Defender for Identity sensor is installed on your dedicated server: